lukeyuan31/DOSP-Projects/project1/README.md

 mix run proj1.exs 100000 200000
 ```

 3.The size of the work unit is divided by the number of cores.
-In this project, there are 8 cores so the size is 1/8 of all the problems.
+In this project, if there are n cores then the size is 1/n of all the problems.

 4.Result